 Spray foam insulation can be grouped into two different types: open cell and closed cell.

-Open cell is an excellent air barrier but does not provide any type of water vapour barrier.
+Open cell is an excellent air barrier but does not provide any water vapour barrier.
 It is often used for interior walls because it provides sound reduction.

-Advantages of open-cell foam include cost effectiveness and its ability to be applied at any thickness in one single pass.
+The advantages of open-cell foam include cost-effectiveness and its ability to be applied at any thickness in one single pass.